eabrasse/eabrasse.github.io/_pages/teaching.md

 </div>
 </figure>

-I had the opportunity to TA for three very different courses covering a range of teaching situations during my graduate studies at the University of Washington.
-I highlight responsibilities I had beyond grading and holding office hours.

-<strong>OCEAN 200: Introduction to Oceanography</strong><br>
-Ocean 200 was a lecture hall class designed for undergraduate science majors with over one hundred students enrolled.
-The course covered ocean chemistry, biology, physics, and geology.
-I taught a biweekly quiz section and helped design coursework.
-This course used evidence-based techniques for keeping a large class engaged, i.e. the PollEverywhere tool.

 <strong>OCEAN 320: Coastal Oceanography</strong><br>
 Ocean 320 was an upper-level undergraduate course for oceanography majors that covered coastal physical oceanography and sediment dynamics.
 The course covered shallow water waves, seafloor stresses, estuarine circulation, and coastal geology.
 As a TA, I helped develop coursework and laboratory assignments and gave two guest lectures on estuarine exchange flow.
 A highlight was being able to use a scale model of Puget Sound to teach concepts of estuarine exchange flow and residence time.